-An entry level class consisting of the Introduction to Training Seminar followed by 6 weekly classes.
+An entry level course consisting of the Introduction to Training Seminar followed by 6 weekly sessions.
 This course is designed for puppies under the age of 7 months as of the first day of class and places special emphasis on socialization.
 Basic obedience skills and training techniques and tips are the focus of this class.
 Skills taught include sit, down, come, stand, loose leash walking, no jumping, and attention.

-Beginners Class — Basic Training Principles/Methodology
+Beginners Course — Basic Training Principles/Methodology

 Reactive Rover New!

 Reactive Rover is a course is for dogs who bark and lunge at other dogs when on leash.

 The course will help you develop appropriate training and management skills in a controlled setting and will help you teach your dog to respond appropriately in the presence of other dogs.